-Later, as I cross the small Emilie-Gamelin Park, where a crowd is gathering around a stage that wasn’t there this morning.
-I sit on a packing crate in sunshine that’s still hot at 7 p.m. and wait for something to happen.
-A slip of a girl walks on stage as a drummer and another singer slides in behind her.
+Later, I crossed the small Emilie-Gamelin Park, where a crowd gathered around a stage that wasn’t there this morning.
+I sit on a packing crate in the sunshine that’s still hot at 7 p.m. and wait for something to happen.
+A slip of a girl walks on stage as a drummer, and another singer slides in behind her.
 She’s excellent, and her soaring voice makes my skin bump as my inadequate French picks up lyrics involving love and never again.
 You sing it, girl.

-The only meal that isn’t fabulous is poutine itself, a down-market specialty of the region.
-If you can use the word ‘specialty’ for a plate of fat chips (fries) doused in thick brown gravy and topped with lumps of bouncy cheese curds.
+The only meal that isn’t fabulous is poutine, a down-market specialty of the region if you can use the word ‘specialty’ for a plate of fat chips (fries) doused in thick brown gravy and topped with lumps of bouncy cheese curds.

 My host Guillaume One told me La Banquise serves the best poutine in Montreal, so I joined the queue one evening.
-A portion of chips with added bacon bits at Ca$8.45 (R88) must have weighed at least 1kg.
-It was interesting for the first five minutes, then I fished around for the bacon and let the chips, cheese and gravy slowly solidify, along with my arteries.
+Some chips with added bacon bits must have weighed at least 1kg.
+It was interesting for the first five minutes, then I fished around for the bacon and let the chips, cheese, and gravy slowly solidify, along with my arteries.

-“Don’t tell any Montrealer it’s a hill not a mountain, because they’re very proud of it,” Lapointe teased.
-Behind him was the historic Château Ramezay, which isn’t a castle at all, just a large house built in 1705 for the governor and now a private museum.
+“Don’t tell any Montrealer it’s a hill, not a mountain, because they’re very proud of it,” Lapointe teased.
+Behind him was the historic Château Ramezay, which isn’t a castle, just a large house built in 1705 for the governor and now a private museum.
 The Montrealers do like to exaggerate.

-In warm weather, the open-topped tour bus is a lovely way to get around, with Ca$43 buying a ticket for two days.
+In warm weather, the open-topped tour bus is a lovely way to get around.
 The best views come from the top of Mount Royal where you can hop off to investigate Saint Joseph’s imposing basilica.

 The city center is ideal for exploring on foot, with gorgeously ornate buildings, large open squares, tons of museums, and a harbor where you can take a cruise.

 As I wandered further north, I discovered the atmospheric House of Jazz, which had live music most evenings.
 It’s handy for killing time until the nearby McCord Museum switches to free evening opening hours.
 The museum explains how Montreal developed through the decades, starting with a giant totem pole and other remnants of the First Nation people.
-The city was founded by French missionaries on May 17, 1642, and it’s now the largest French-speaking city after Paris, although most people also speak English.
+French missionaries founded the city on May 17, 1642, and it’s now the largest French-speaking city after Paris, although most people also speak English.

 A rainy day is perfect weather for the Planetarium and Biodome.
-At the Planetarium, I laid on a beanbag on the floor and tried to follow an explanation of dark matter.
-The entertaining presenter makes it almost comprehensible, but when a few people claim they’ve grasped it all he very wisely calls them liars.
+At the Planetarium, I lay on a beanbag on the floor and tried to follow an explanation of dark matter.
+The entertaining presenter makes it almost comprehensible, but when a few people claim they’ve grasped it all, he wisely calls them liars.

-On my Saturday night I finally get home around 10pm, and find Guillaume One watching an African wildlife documentary on TV and eating pizza.
-He scoots up to make space and offers me a slice, while I excitedly tell him about everything I’ve discovered in his city.
+On Saturday night, I finally got home around 10 pm and found Guillaume One watching an African wildlife documentary on TV and eating pizza.
+He scoots up to make space and offers me a slice while I excitedly tell him about everything I’ve discovered in his city.